Our Verdict

 It will get you from point A to point B, but smooth, effortless movement, in all of its forms, is not the Sion Softside's forté.
 That said, it performs well enough to get the job done.

-The Sion Softside's single-wheel spinner wheels are small and are made from average, hard rubber.
+The single-wheel spinner wheels on the Sion Softside are small and are made from average, hard plastic.
 They are noisy when they roll and tend to vibrate and rattle at higher speeds.
-They also don't track perfectly, so the bag tends to veer slightly away from you while you're walking.
-We often felt this slight pull while walking and were able to document and record it during our rolling tests.
+They also don't track perfectly, so the bag tended to veer slightly away from us while we were walking.

+Most of the Sion Softside's cruising should be on flat surfaces like concrete and other commercial flooring found in airports and hotels.
+The wheels are simply too small and tend to bog down in bumpier, uneven surfaces.
+It performed less than adequately on more unique pathways, like cobblestone or gravel walkways.
 We loved our Sion Softside's top and side grab handles.
 They are large, soft, and comfortable to grip, which makes lugging this bag up a flight of stairs more tolerable.
 We also feel the trolley handle is fairly sturdy and strong enough to lug this bag over curbs and up staircases.

 Construction Quality